-- Net Operating Losses: If a property generates a negative NOI (a net operating loss), that figure can be used to offset other passive gains or income.
+- Net Operating Losses: If a property generates a negative Net Operating Loss (NOI), that figure can be used to offset other passive gains or income.

 - Interest: Interest paid on debt obligations is deductible.
-This expense will be listed on your K-1, and it further reduces your net tax burden.
+This expense will be listed on your K-1, further reducing your net tax burden.

-The Tax Cuts and Jobs Act – signed into law on December 22nd, 2017 – cut taxes substantially for corporations and individuals.
-The long-term macroeconomic ramifications of the bill are a matter of debate, but the legislation undeniably carries major ramifications for how real estate investment income is taxes, and the tax incentives available to real estate investors and developers.
+The Tax Cuts and Jobs Act (TCJA)—signed into law on December 22nd, 2017—cut taxes substantially for corporations and individuals.
+The long-term macroeconomic consequences of the bill are a matter of debate, but the legislation undeniably carries major ramifications for how real estate investment income is taxed and the tax incentives available to real estate investors and developers.

 A New 20% Deduction for Pass-through Income

-However, for individual filers this deduction begins to phase out above $157,500 of annual income, and is not available at all against taxable income greater than $207,500.
+For individual filers, however, this deduction begins to phase out above $157,500 of annual income and is not available at all against taxable income greater than $207,500.
 Hence, this benefit may do little for accredited investors filing individually who qualify as accredited based on annual income of $200k or more.

 It may be a substantial boon to those who qualify as accredited based on net worth who currently earn less than $200k occupationally.
-An investor who has earned $150,000 in passive income through a pass-through entity in 2018 would be entitled to reduce their taxable income by $30,000 (20% of $150,000) to $120,000.
+For example, a retired investor who has earned $150,000 in passive income through a pass-through entity in a given tax year would be entitled to reduce their taxable income by $30,000 (20% of $150,000) to $120,000.

 As with all else covered in this article, the nuances depend on your specific tax situation and should be addressed with a licensed tax advisor.
 Even with new IRS guidance released in mid-2018, this deduction is subject to a complex set of rules and qualifications.

-The Investing in Opportunity Act – a bipartisan bill co-sponsored by Senators Tim Scott of South Carolina and Cory Booker of New Jersey among others – was passed as a ride-along bill with the Tax Cuts and Jobs Act, and drew little fanfare at the time.
-Over the past two years, and the course of several rounds of clarifying rules issued by the Treasury Department, the real estate investing community has awaken to the vast potential of the new tax incentives and Qualified Opportunity Zone (QOZ) investment volume has increased substantially.
+The Investing in Opportunity Act—a bipartisan bill co-sponsored by Senators Tim Scott of South Carolina and Cory Booker of New Jersey among others—was passed as a ride-along bill with the Tax Cuts and Jobs Act, and drew little fanfare at the time.
+Over the past two years, and the course of several rounds of clarifying rules issued by the Treasury Department, the real estate investing community has awakened to the vast potential of these new tax incentives and Qualified Opportunity Zone (QOZ) investment volume has increased substantially.

-Opportunity Zones are qualified census tracts, historically underinvested communities across the country, where investors can receive massive tax benefits for qualified investments.
+Opportunity Zones are qualified census tracts—typically historically underinvested communities across the country—where investors can receive massive tax benefits for qualified investments.
 A qualified investment in a QOZ may otherwise be called an “Opportunity Fund”.
-The potential tax benefits of investing into Opportunity Funds are detailed in full on our Opportunity Zones Resource Page but, simply put, Opportunity Funds allow investors to roll over pre-existing capital gains (defined as gains on assets held for more than one year) and defer payment of taxes on the earlier of December 31, 2026 or the date which the investment in the Opportunity Zone Fund is sold.
-The basis is “stepped-up” by 10% if the investment is held for 5 years, and by 15% if held for 7 years.
-Profits realized on qualified Opportunity Funds held for 10+ years are wholly exempt from taxation.
+The potential tax benefits of investing into Opportunity Funds are detailed in full on our Opportunity Zones Resource Page but, simply put, Opportunity Funds allow investors to roll-over pre-existing capital gains (defined as gains on assets held for more than one year) and defer payment of taxes on December 31, 2026 or the date which the investment in the Opportunity Zone Fund is sold (whichever comes first).
+The basis is “stepped-up” by 10% if the investment is held for 5 years, by 15% if held for 7 years, and profits realized on qualified Opportunity Funds held for 10+ years are wholly exempt from taxation.

-As EquityMultiple CEO Charles Clinton put it, Opportunity Funds are “one of the most exciting developments for new real estate investors in decades.”
+As EquityMultiple CEO Charles Clinton puts it, Opportunity Funds are “one of the most exciting developments for new real estate investors in decades.”

 Changes in Potential Write-Offs

 For real estate operators, eligible property includes improvements to an interior portion of a nonresidential building if the improvements are placed in service after the initial construction phase and once the building is fully operational (in other words, for value-add improvements).
-The TCJA also expands the definition of eligible property to include the expenditures for nonresidential buildings,
+The TCJA also expands the definition of eligible property to include the following expenditures for nonresidential buildings:

 - HVAC equipment